Mnemos-Parasynthima/Chii/README.md

 | `skip`   | None       | Skips the current video.                                |
 | `stop`   | None       | Stops what is playing and disconnects.                  |
 | `volume` | `<number>` | Lowers the volume at the specified number.
 Max is 5.    |

-### NSFW
-NSFW commands won't be listed here for various reasons.
-To know what commands Chii has, visit `commands/nsfw`.

 ### Roleplay
 | Command  | Arguments  | Description                                             |